 The Elite connects to the Therabody App via Bluetooth and targeted massage sessions can be started through the app plus you can also update the firmware of your Theragun too.
 There are quite a few different massaging options available in the app including wellness, sleep and more.
 Once the Elite is connected to the app, you can control the massager via the phone, such as starting and pausing sessions.

-Thanks to the ergonomic handle, the Elite is great for self massaging and by shifting from one side of the handle to the other, most usually you can find an appropriate position to apply pressure to hard to reach areas such as the shoulder blades and the back of the thighs.
+Thanks to the ergonomic handle, the Elite is great for self-massaging and by shifting from one side of the handle to the other, you can find an appropriate position to apply pressure to hard to reach areas such as the shoulder blades and the back of the thighs.
 The Elite might not have the most powerful motor on the market but it’s plenty good enough for most.

 The Hyperice Hypervolt Plus (as in hyper-ice, not hype-rice) is the quietest percussion massager I tried yet it is almost the fastest one too: the Hypervolt Plus' max setting is 3,200 percussions per minute.
 The Hypervolt is not only faster than the Elite but also a bit heavier, not much though, but enough to help you apply some pressure on the body.